porscheinformatik/pnet-data-api/README.md

 A typical implementation would sync data every other minute by using the `up`-parameter.
 Once per night it requests the complete set of data - this is necessary to detect deleted items (as a wise hint, don't delete your data immediatly - remember the date of the last successful sync operation and use this date to delete outdated data some days later).

+## ValidFrom/ValidTo

+All validity ranges contain date and time information, even those, that would normally considered to be date only, like contracts.
+The reason for this is, that all dates are used for validity checks based on "Wolfsburg-Time", which is CET.
+When transferred, these dates will be converted to UTC.
+This means, that a contract, that starts to be valid at 2000-01-01 (00:00 CET) will be transferred as 1999-12-31 23:00 UTC.

+In order to know at which "day" this contract starts to be valid, you have to convert the valid-from field to CET.

+If you are using the Java client, it will automatically convert the timestamp to your server time.

+The valid-to date points to the next day and is exclusive.
+When a contract ends at 1999-12-31, this date is meant to be inclusive.
+For this reason, it is stored as 2020-01-01 00:00 CET and you will get 1999-12-31 23:00 UTC (converted to your server timezone, if you are using the Java client).

+When you show this end date to the user you have to convert it to "Wolfsburg-Time" (CET) and subtract one day, that the day you are looking for.
+If you need it for validity checks, just use it as it is, even it this means, that the contract ends during the working hours.

+**Tip for the Java client:** you may instantiate the `pnet.data.api.client.jackson.JacksonPnetDataApiModule` with a specific timezone in order to affect the way, how the client parses the UTC date in the server response.

 ## `details` vs `search` vs `find`

 The difference between `search` and `find`, is, that the `search` aims for user interaction (e.g. like searching with a fuzzy query) and the `find` aims for technical solutions (e.g. like finding all persons with a defined function).